Asa2468/Countdown_Game/README.md

   Intuitive and responsive user interface allowing players to interact seamlessly with the game.

 - **Player Name:**
-  Names of player can be customized.
+  Name of player can be customized.

 - **Precision Scoring:**
   Score calculation based on how close the player stops the timer to the target time, rewarding precision.